A newer version of this documentation is available.

 ]

-Finally, if you run the Kona beer list query on Analytics once again, you will find that the Kona CEO’s wishes have been shadowed in Analytics as well.
+Finally, if you run the Buena park hotel list query on Analytics once again, you will find that this deletion has been immediately shadowed in Analytics as well.
+Again, when you switch to the Analytics service, make sure the query context is still set to travel-sample.inventory.

 Changes in the data are usually shadowed in Analytics in almost real time.
 However, if a Data node fails over, the Analytics service may have to resynchronize data from scratch.
-When this happens, there is a chance that Analytics queries may return incorrect results until resynchronization is complete.
+When this happens, there is a chance that Analytics queries may return incomplete results until the resynchronization process is complete.
 You can use the Analytics Workbench or the REST API to check the progress of resynchronization.

 And of Course, Indexing